RichardAlexanderGreen/GivenWhenThen/README.md

 so that they run under the XUnit framework in the IDE and you get "red" and "green" automatically.

-Incidentally, I've looked over cuke4duke and JBehave;
-but chose to write my own Java implementation because those implemenations had too much "magic" to suit my taste.
+Incidentally, I've looked over cuke4duke and JBehave, but chose to create my own Java implementation [1] because those implemenations had too much "magic" to suit my taste.

+[1] with a little help from my friends Nate and Amber at
+<a href="https://twitter.com/#!/CraftsmanGuild"> CraftsmanGuild</a>.

 Since Smalltalk has closures,
 the Smalltalk implementation allows you to write relatively readable code.